The 8 BEST Compost Bins For An Apartment

 It creates a nutrient-rich fertilizer in just 4-8 hours, which you can then add to your soil!

-After you collect your food scraps, you have to place them in the removable bucket and then put it in the FoodCycler.
-The machine will heat up the food scraps, then grinds them.
+After you collect your food scraps, you have to place them in the removable bucket and then put them in the FoodCycler.
+The machine will heat the food scraps, and then grind them.
 In the end, it will dehydrate them, and turn them into nutrient-rich fertilizer.
-Sounds pretty cool, right?
+Pretty cool, right?

 The FoodCycler comes with carbon filters that eliminate odors, and you can run multiple cycles per day.
 When using FoodCycler, it is recommended to mix a variety of foods, rather than just a single food type, for best results.